GLOBAL MARKETS-Nike weighs on Wall St; Catalan vote hits euro, Spanish stocks

 By Laila Kearney

-NEW YORK, Dec 22 (Reuters) - Major global stock indexes slipped slightly on Friday as a drop in shares of Nike and UnitedHealth helped offset any gains, while Spanish bond yields rose and European stocks briefly stumbled after separatists prevailed in a Catalan election.
+NEW YORK, Dec 22 (Reuters) - Global stocks were flat on Friday as a drop in shares of U.S. footwear company Nike helped offset any gains, while Spanish bond yields rose and European stocks stumbled after separatists prevailed in a Catalan election.

-UnitedHealth slid 0.7 percent after the health insurer agreed to buy Chilean healthcare company Banmedica SA for $2.8 billion.

-Despite the dip, Wall Street was poised to end the week higher after rallying sharply ahead of a $1.5 trillion tax cut bill that passed in Washington on Wednesday.
+Despite the dip in mid-morning trading, Wall Street was poised to end the week higher after sharply rallying ahead of a $1.5 trillion tax cut bill that passed in Washington on Wednesday.
 U.S. President Donald Trump signed the tax overhaul into law on Friday.

 “We’re in a bullish phase and investors have things to feel good about,” said Andres Bakhos, managing director at Janlyn Capital LLC in Bernardsville, New Jersey.

+Spanish stocks and the euro fell while Spanish government bond yields hit one-month highs after Catalan separatists won a regional election, stoking concerns about the possible break-up of the euro zone’s fourth-largest economy.

-Spanish stocks were among the biggest losers, confirming analyst expectations that any shake-out from the Catalonia vote would be mostly confined to Spain.
+The pan-European FTSEurofirst 300 index lost 0.16 percent, while Spanish stocks were among the heaviest fallers, confirming analyst expectations that any shake-out from the Catalonia vote would be mostly confined to Spain.
+The IBEX fell 1.5 percent.

 U.S. Treasury yields, which reached a nine-month peak after the American tax vote, pushed slightly higher as investors hung up their hats before Christmas.